How the Universe Becomes Self-Aware

 4.5 The Deepening of Perception

 In ordinary consciousness, dominated by the thought world, we perceive the surface: the functional interface optimised for survival.
 Icons that enable effective action.
-A computer desktop, however long you stare at it, remains flat-the pixels don't change with the state of the observer.
-But human perception, in sustained presence, begins to deepen in a qualitatively different way.
+But in sustained presence - particularly in close contact with the natural world - perception begins to deepen in a qualitatively different way.

 This participatory mode of perception has been explored by phenomenologists such as Merleau-Ponty, by Goethe in his 'delicate empiricism,' and more recently by Iain McGilchrist, who argues that the right hemisphere perceives the world as alive and interconnected while the left creates abstract, utilitarian representations.